“Money, get back

 The only legal way for organized interests to donate money directly to campaigns is for them to create a political action committee, or PAC, which is an FEC-recognized entity that can legally engage in campaign finance.
 There are different types of PACs that give directly to campaigns, and you should know two of them.
 Traditional PACs are entities created by organized interests—corporations, unions, and interest groups—as vehicles to raise money and funnel it to candidates.
 A leadership PAC is established or controlled by a political candidate or a person who holds federal office to raise and give money to other politicians.
 Leadership PACs are separate from the candidate or office holder’s election or reelection committee.
 Congressional members often have leadership PACs to raise money and support candidates or other congressional members with whom they share ideology, party affiliation, or policy positions.

 The amount of PAC money in congressional races has more than doubled in the last twenty years.
 There are more than 4,000 PACs registered with the FEC.
 PACs give the overwhelming majority of their money to incumbents, or those who are in office and are running for reelection, as opposed to challengers.
 There are three reasons why PACs favor incumbents.
 For one thing, incumbents tend to win.
-It’s a safe bet to give money to an incumbent who already votes favorably to your organized interest.
+It’s a safe bet for an organized interest to give money to an incumbent who already votes favorably to its interests.
 Incumbents have Washington experience and might sit on important committees.
 Committee and subcommittee chairmen tend to receive a great deal of PAC money.
 Finally, incumbents have a voting track record on national issues, so they are often more of a known commodity than are challengers.

 Soft money originally referred to contributions to political parties that were supposed to be used for “party building measures,” but instead, were used to help elect particular candidates.
 Technically, the parties were not supposed to use soft money to directly help individual candidates, but in the 1990s, both parties violated the law—especially in presidential races—and used the money for campaign commercials for candidates.
 Because there are no limits on soft money contributions, corporations especially began to flood the parties with soft money.
 Soft money now refers to largely unregulated independent expenditures by parties and organized interests to support or oppose candidates.
 These organizations buy advertisements, establish phone banks, pay for people to go door to door for a candidate, and so forth.